projectinnovatenewark/csx2/lessons/students/2_operating_systems/2_intro_to_OS.md

     <img src="./images/cli.jpg" width="400" height="auto" />
 </div>

 The user interface is an important part of an operating system because it allows a user to enter and receive information.
-Without a user interface, end-users can control things like a software application or hardware device.
+Without a user interface, end-users can't control things like a software application or hardware device.

 <div align=center><h3>3.
 Supporting Application Software</h3></div>